DmitrySychev/docker-rails7-tailwind-pgsql/README.md

 ## Instructions for running

-  * to use your own name for the app, change all instance of `docker-rails7-esbuild-tailwind-pgsql ` in the app.
+  * to use your own name for the app, change all instances of `docker-rails7-esbuild-tailwind-pgsql ` in the app.
+Update the DB names in database.yml to your apps name.
   * in `./docker-scripts/rails.sh` uncomment the specified lines when running for the first time.
   * running for the second time, make sure to comment out the lines in the `rails.sh`, otherwise the DB will be recreated.
   * to run the app `docker compose up`